The Birth Chart of Pope Francis &

 The man whom Pope Francis wishes to emulate was a monk who lived nearly a millenia ago in the late 12th century.
 He began life the son of a wealthy merchant and later evolved into the leader of an order of nuns and priests dedicated to helping the poorest of the poor – St. Francis of Assisi.

-When viewed from a perspective of strictly status, the life of St. Francis is rather unremarkable.
-The monk forsook the security of his family’s fortune by choosing the most simplistically humble of lifestyles.
-Francis passionately believed the best way one could honor God was by serving the poorest of the poor and his deeds of service drew followers to him by the droves.
+When viewed from a perspective of strictly status, the life of Francis of Assisi is rather unremarkable.
+The man forsook the security of his family’s fortune when he chose an ascetic lifestyle by starting his own Order of monks and left this world at the age of 42.
+Despite leaving the borders of his tiny hometown hamlet of Assisi only once when he pilgrimaged to Rome to ask for Papal permission to begin his own monastic order, St. Francis’ philosophy and life of saintly example literally changed the world.
+He believed the best way one could honor God was by serving the poorest of the poor and the monk’s deeds of service drew followers to him by the droves.

 Today, one and a half million Franciscans live throughout the world in the Orders which Francis originally founded.
 Franciscan institutions in the 21st century include colleges and universities, hospitals, missions serving the poor and marginalized, and organizations engaging in activities on behalf of peace and for environmental issues, both globally and locally.